-14 Changes I Made to Lose 162 Pounds in Less Than 2 Years
+14 Changes I Made to Lose 162 Pounds in Less Than Two Years

 After I lost my weight, I never realized how many different questions I would be asked.
-Of course there are they typical questions like:
+Of course there are the typical questions like:

 - How much weight have you lost?